gardener/machine-spec/spec.md

 #### Timeouts

 Any of the RPCs defined in this spec MAY timeout and MAY be retried.
-The CMI-Client may choose the maximum time it is willing to wait for a call, how long it waits between retries, and how many time it retries (these values are not negotiated between plugin and CO).
+The CMI-Client may choose the maximum time it is willing to wait for a call, how long it waits between retries, and how many time it retries (these values are not negotiated between plugin and CMI-Client).

 Idempotency requirements ensure that a retried call with the same fields continues where it left off when retried.